 "*" indicates required fields

 As a security measure of its own, hiding the WP admin is negligible anyway.
 In principle, it is also true: No plugin replaces a strong password and the knowledge of the most important WordPress security vulnerabilities.
 And every new plugin carries the risk of bringing security holes in the code.
-It is therefore important to carefully consider which and how many plugins you install.
+It is therefore important to carefully consider which and how many you install.